Leshan | Day 2

 One of the more unique stops was the Beef Museum, which pays tribute to the long-standing tradition of beef production in the region.
 The museum highlights various methods of beef preparation, from traditional techniques to more modern innovations.
 It’s a fascinating dive into a rather unexpected subject, with exhibits showcasing the importance of beef in Sichuan cuisine and the local economy.

 For lunch, we ate at one of the many small restaurants in the town.
-The meal was simple but flavorful, and we also picked up some snacks from the numerous street vendors.
+The meal was simple but full of flavour, and we also picked up some snacks from the numerous street vendors.

 After we had explored the town to our heart’s content, we headed back to the hotel for a well-earned rest.